juniorpeixoto2/vscode-filamentphp-helpers/README.md

 # Filament Helpers (vs code)

-This plugin helps to Run filamentephp commands within Visual Studio Code
+This plugin helps to Run filamentephp 3.x commands within Visual Studio Code

 ## Features

 - Creating a Custom Page.
+- Creating a Livewire Component.
+- Creating a Livewire/Filament Form.
+- Creating a Livewire/Filament Table.
 - Creating a Panel.
 - Creating a Relation Manager.
 - Creating a Resource.